THE DISNEY STORY:

-Mulan, a 1998 Disney movie, is actually based on a Chinese legend.
-The Disney story goes like this: Fearful that her ailing father will be drafted into the Chinese military, Mulan takes his spot – though, as a girl living under a patriarchal regime, she is technically unqualified to serve.
-She cleverly impersonates a man and goes off to train with fellow recruits.
-Accompanied by her dragon, Mushu, she uses her smarts to help ward off a Hun invasion, falling in love with a dashing captain along the way (source: IMDb).
+Mulan, a Disney film from 1998, is based on a Chinese legend.
+This is how the Disney story goes: Mulan, fearful that her sick father will be drafted into the Chinese military, takes his place, despite the fact that she is officially ineligible to serve as a girl, living under a patriarchal society.
+She pulls off a convincing impersonation of a male and walks out to train with the other recruits.
+She uses her wits to help ward off a Hun invasion, accompanied by her dragon, Mushu, and falls in love with a handsome captain along the way.

-So the truth is actually much more boring than the Disney version.
+As a result, the truth is far more boring than the Disney version.

-An interesting fact is that the Hua Mulan crater on Venus is named after her (source: wikipedia).
+The Hua Mulan crater on Venus is named after her.

 Listen to Disney’s Mulan Chinese Theme Song – Reflection (Mandarin Version) by Yifei Liu: